How to Paint with Wax

 Encaustic is composed of natural beeswax and pigment; damar resin is most often added, sometimes other waxes or oil paint, too.
 Molten encaustic is applied to a surface and fused by applying even heat to create a lustrous, enamel effect.
 The waxy, semi-translucent natural colour of beeswax imparts an exquisite visual property.
 Encaustic can be created in thick layers for appealing tactile effects.
 It is very durable, since wax is impervious to moisture, and over time will retain all the freshness of a newly finished work.

 Painting with wax means to paint with melting colour.
-Here is a 30 second preview!

 The history of encaustic includes paintings on the sides of Greek and Roman ships, Pompeian frescos, as well as the Egyptian Fayum portraits on sarcophagi (100-300 AD).
 Many of these paintings still exist and have held up beautifully over time.
 Although its history goes back more than 3000 years, encaustic is so versatile that, in recent times, it has achieved popularity as an unusual alternative to oil and acrylic paints.
 In the 1950s, for example, modern master Jasper Johns used the medium to create his iconic flag and target paintings.